Cello: Bridge and f-holes

 The bridge holds the strings above the cello and transfers their vibrations to the top of the instrument and the soundpost inside (see below).
 The bridge is not glued but rather held in place by the tension of the strings.
 The bridge is usually positioned by the cross point of the "f-hole" (i.e., where the horizontal line occurs in the "f").
 The f-holes, named for their shape, are located on either side of the bridge and allow air to move in and out of the instrument as part of the sound-production process.
-They probably actually stand for an old-style medial S, for words related to Sound.
 The f-holes also act as access points to the interior of the cello for repairs or maintenance.
 Sometimes a small length of rubber hose containing a water-soaked sponge, called a Dampit, is inserted through the f-holes and serves as a humidifier.
 This keeps the wood components of the cello from drying out.